-Normal JavaScript Included As Module
+Normal JavaScript Included as Module

 We can include a JavaScript module via script element: <script type="module" src="foo.js"></script>.